Cadillac Series 70: 1966–1970

 As usual Fleetwood exterior trim and interior appointments enriched the Series 75 in 1966.
 The first major redesign since 1961 featured a full perimeter frame.
 The new look brought the appearance of the big sedan and limousine up-to-date so that it matched the visual impression of other Cadillac lines.
 A big jump in sales for both regular production models, but not the commercial chassis, was the result.

 New at Cadillac for 1967 was a redesigned side panel contour that created a longer look and more sculptured appearance.
 Technical improvements included a revised engine valve train, different carburetor, Mylar printed circuit instrument panel, re-tuned body mounts and a new engine fan with clutch for quieter operation.
 A squarer cornered radiator grille insert had a cross-hatch pattern that appeared both above the bumper and through a lowered center section of it, with a V-shaped appearance last used in 1954–1956 models.
 The new grille had a forward angle and blades that seemed to emphasize its vertical members.
 Rectangular parking lamps were housed in the outer ends.
 Rear end styling revisions were highlighted by metal divided taillamps and a painted lower bumper section.
 This year's new styling was particularly beautifully rendered on the Series 75 which had extra-long rear fenders and an extended "greenhouse" with a formal high-headroom look.
 Fleetwood wreath and crest emblems decorated the hood and the trunk, with Fleetwood block letters at the right side of the deck lid.
 A simple horizontal body rub molding running the length of the elongated sides added to the elegance.
-Standard equipment now included automatic level control; air conditioning; carpeted fold-down foot rests and 8.20 x 15 four ply 8PR blackwall tires.
+Standard equipment now included automatic level control; air conditioning; carpeted fold-down foot rests and 8.20 × 15 four ply 8PR blackwall tires.